 Housing costs in Snohomish are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Snohomish is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Snohomish is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Snohomish is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Snohomish who work in office and administrative support (11.98%), management occupations (10.31%), and sales jobs (9.57%).

 Also of interest is that Snohomish has more people living here who work in computers and math than 95% of the places in the US.